sunnywang319/GeneratingNetsForRandomConvexPolyhedra/readme.md

 			Chop[polygonfaces]
 	]

-I then utilize the unfold function, which finds the intersection of two polygons, calculates the angle between them, and applies transformations using normal vectors to unfold the face.
+The unfold function operates by finding the intersection of two polygons, calculating the angle between them, and applying transformations using normal vectors to unfold the face.
 The function returns coordinates of the transformed polygons.

 	unfold[meshlist_, normals_, transformedrotation_][u_, v_, _] /; (u =!= v) :=